Ingela Ihrman

 Smålands Konstarkiv

-Ingela Ihrman's artistry is grounded in the strong emotions of everyday life and a desire to understand, question or express what it is like to be a living being.
-It is especially the emotions that accompany coexistence, loneliness and desire that fascinate her.
-Dressed in sculptural handmade costumes, in simple and familiar materials, she sometimes pretends to be something else, such as a spruce cone or a giant clam.
+Ingela Ihrman’s work is sparked by the strong emotions of everyday life and a desire to understand, question or express what it’s like to be alive.
+It is particularly the pleasures and pain that come with co-existence, loneliness and desire that intrigues her.
+Covered in sculptural costumes made by hand in basic craft techniques with simple and familiar, found, bought or recycled material, she sometimes pretends to be other living beings such as a spruce cone or a giant clam.

-The exhibition is part of the Småland Triennale 2026 and brings together the artistry of Ihrman and the late local artist and writer Ann Margret Dahlquist-Ljungberg, displayed side by side in Barn 3 at the Småland Art Archive in Vandalorum.
-In their respective works, the two have developed a special relationship with the genus Heracleum and speak in different languages about man's relationship with plant and animal life.
+The exhibition is part of the Småland Triennale 2026 and brings together the works of Ihrman and the late local artist and writer Ann Margret Dahlquist-Ljungberg, displayed side by side at the Småland Art Archive in Vandalorum.
+In their respective works, the two have developed a special relationship with the hogweed plant and speak in different languages about our relationship with plant and animal life.

 Thanks to: Värnamo Municipality, Region Jönköping County and Region Kronoberg